TAMUSHPE/tamushpe-guides/docs/shpeathon26/introPhase/deliverables.md

 A good name is important for marketing, social media, and SEO (top Google results).

 `Mission:`
-Declares the purpose of a company and how they serve their customers
+Declares the purpose of a company and how they serve their customers.

 `Vision:`
 Provides an idea of what you want your business to look like in the future.
 What are you striving for?